 The diesel generators will operate in an emergency scenario when there is a power outage in the area.
-In addition, testing of the generators at reduced load will be required.
-It has been assumed that this will occur weekly with one generators tested within any one hour.
-In reality, testing will be of less frequency than this.
+In addition, testing of the generators will be required as outlined above.

 There are two methodologies used to determine the impact from the operation of the diesel generators on ambient air quality.
-Both methodologies from the USEPA and UK EA have been used in this assessment, this follows the guidance outlined in Appendix K of the Irish EPA document $AG4^{(2)}$.
+Both methodologies from the USEPA and UK Environment Agency have been used in this assessment, this follows the guidance outlined in Appendix K of the Irish EPA document AG4(2).
 Emission details can be seen in Table 4.

 USEPA Guidance suggests that for emergency operations, an average hourly emission rate should be used rather than the maximum hourly rate(3).
-As a result, the maximum hourly emission rates from the diesel generators are reduced by $\frac{72}{8760}$ and the diesel generators are modelled over a period of one full year.
+As a result, the maximum hourly emission rates from the diesel generators are reduced by $\frac{72}{8760}$ and the diesel generators are modelled over a period of one-full year.

 A second methodology has been published by the UK Environment Agency.
-The consultation document is entitled "Diesel Generator Short-Term NO2 Impact Assessment"(20).
+The consultation document is entitled "Diese Generator Short-Term NO2 Impact Assessment^{(20)}.
 The methodology is based on considering the statistical likelihood of an exceedance of the NO2 hourly limit value (18 exceedances are allowable per year before the air standard is deemed to have been exceeded).
-The assessment assumes a hypergeometric distribution to assess the likelihood of exceedance hours coinciding with the emergency operational hours of the diesel generators.
+The assessment assumes a hypergeometric distribution to assess the likelihood of exceedance hours coinciding with the emergency operational bours of the diesel generators.
 The cumulative hypergeometric distribution of 19 and more hours per year is computed and the probability of an exceedance determined.
-The guidance suggests that the 95th percentile confidence level should be used to indicate if an exceedance is likely.
-More recent guidance(21) has recommended this probability should be multiplied by a factor of 2.5 and therefore the 98th percentile confidence level should be used to indicate if an exceedance is likely.
+The guidance suggests that the 95th percentile confidence levelshould be used to indicate if an exceedance is likely.
+More recent guidance (21) has recommended this probability should be multiplied by a factor of 2.5 and therefore the 98th percentile confidence level should be used to indicate if an exceedance is likely.
 The guidance suggests that the assessment should be conducted at the nearest residential receptor or at locations where people are likely to be exposed and that there should be no running time restrictions on these generators when providing power on site during an emergency.

-Both the methodology advised in the USEPA guidance as well as the approach described in the UK EA guidance have been applied for the emergency scenario modelled in this study to ensure a obust assessment of predicted air quality impacts from the diesel generators.
+Both the methodology advised in the USEPA guidance as well as the approach described in the UK EA guidance have been applied for the emergency scenario modelled in this study to ensure a robust assessment of predicted air quality impacts from the diesel generators.
 This also follows the guidance outlined in Appendix K of the EPA AG4 guidance(2).

-The modelling is undeftaken to assess the impact to ambient air quality from the following three emergency operations scenarios:
+The modelling is undertaken to assess the impact to ambient air quality from the following two emergency operations scenarios:

-- The Facility: This includes the emergency operation of 92 no. of the 103 no. diesel generators (the remaining eleven generators serving as "catcher" generators for Buildings A, B, C, D, E and F).
-The scenario also included testing of all 103 no. generators as described above.
-The process emissions used for the Facility Scenario are outlined in Table 4; - Cumulative Impact Scenario: A cumulative impact assessment of the facility and nearby sites within a 1km radius was also conducted.
+• The Facility: This includes the emergency operation of 63 no. of the 70 no. diesel generators (the remaining 7 no. generators serving as a "catcher" generator for Buildings A, B, C and D).
+The scenario also included testing of all 70 no. generators as described above.
+The process emissions are outlined in Table 3.

+• Cumulative Assessment: A cumulative impact assessment of the facility and nearby sites within a 1km radius was also conducted.
 Sites which hold an IED licence from the EPA were assessed for relevant air emissions.
-There are 2 no. IE licenced sites within 1km of the facility, these are Global Switch Property (Dublin) Ltd (Licence No. P0109) and Forest Laboratories Ireland Ltd (Licence No. P0306) within Clonshaugh Business & Technology Park.
-However, both of these facilities have no licenced NO_X emission points and thus have not been included in the cumulative air modelling assessment.
-Additionally, the Applicant operates a separate data storage facility to the south-east of the subject site which is referred to as Building W, X, Y and Z. Because the Operator has sufficient information about the emissions associated with emergency back-up generator testing, maintenance and emergency operations at this second facility, these emission sources have been included in the cumulative assessment.
-An additional data centre, referred to as the Dataplex data centre, is located at the eastern boundary of the Building A to Building F facility.
-The operational details of this facility are known and sufficient information about the emissions associated with emergency back-up generator testing, maintenance and emergency operations at this facility are available and thus these have been included in the cumulative assessment.
+There are 2 no. IE licenced sites within 1km of the facility, these are Alexion Pharma International Operations Unlimited Company (Licence No. P1030-01) and Bristol Myers Squibb (BMS) Cruiserath Biologics (Licence No. P0552-03) to the west of the subject site.
+Both of these facilities have licenced NO_X emission points and thus have been included in the cumulative air modelling assessment.